- What steps do I need to take in order to graduate? Answer

 A bibliographic essay is a summary of the writings in a particular field.A master's thesis can be a summary plus analysis and criticism of the writings in a particular field, or it can be some form of original research.
 Students writing a thesis are required to have a three member committee.
 One member of the committee should come from outside of the Department.
 The Political Science Office of Graduate Studies has guidelines and examples of both types of thesis and dissertation projects.

-Generally a total of 6 people, including your committee chair, are required to form your exam committee.
-Three members are required for your major area of study, while 2 are required in each of your other areas.
-If necessary, professors may serve as examiners in more than one of your areas.
+Generally a total of 4 people, including your committee chair, are required to form your exam committee.
+Two members are required for your major area of study, and 2 are required in your minor.
 Committee organization is ultimately dependent on the approval of your committee chair and the Director of Graduate Studies.
 A completed and approved application to take the comprehensive examination must be on file with the Office of Graduate Studies.

 A total of 4 people, including the dissertation director, are required on a dissertation committee.
 At least one of the members of the committee must be from outside the Department of Political Science.
 A committee appointment must be initialed by each member of the committee in order to acknowledge their agreement to participate in the dissertation process, and the completed form must be filed with the College of Social Sciences.